MrVPlusOne/SmartAsserts.jl/README.md

 A `@smart_assert` macro that automatically prints out argument values upon assertion failure, used to replace the standard `@assert`.
 Unlike `@assert`, these smart assertions can also be easily [turned off at compile-time](https://github.com/MrVPlusOne/SmartAsserts.jl#turning-off-the-assertions-at-compile-time).

+**Note: Most of the functionalities of this package are being integrated into [ArgCheck.jl](https://github.com/jw3126/ArgCheck.jl).
+Considering using that package instead.**

 ## Example Usages

 A (failed) binary inequality assertion: